Ebaka716/searchV3/memoryBank/techContext.md

 - DividendsCard is the reference implementation for shadcn/ui + Recharts + ConversationButton integration.
 - **Row-Based Card Grid (2024):** All templates now use a declarative, row-based card grid system for layout.
 This is the new standard for all future template work.
 - **Dynamic Search Results Headings:** ClassicSearchResultsCard now accepts a `query` prop for dynamic headings and a `results` prop for custom result sets, supporting tailored search experiences.
+- **Smart Suggest Panel:** Modular, context-aware suggestion panel using shadcn/ui primitives.
+Matching logic is array-driven and extensible.
+Integrated with HeaderInput and MainLayout for seamless UX.
+Designed for rapid prototyping and future extension of content zones and resource types.

 ---